 An Aussie to the core

-The birth of one of India's greatest batsmen.
-An outstanding player of quick bowling at a time when most of his countrymen played the pacemen like startled rabbits, Vijay Manjrekar was a master technician and better than his Test average of 39.12 suggests.
+An outstanding player of quick bowling at a time when most of his countrymen played the pacemen like startled rabbits, Vijay Manjrekar, born today, was a master technician and better than his Test average of 39.12 suggests.
 In his first Test innings overseas, he hit a memorable 133 against Fred Trueman and Alec Bedser at Headingley in 1952.
 He made seven hundreds in 55 Tests, including an unbeaten 189 against England in Delhi in 1961-62.
 Nimble on his feet despite carrying a few surplus pounds, he also made an unbeaten 102 in his final Test innings, in 1964-65.
 He died at the age of 52 in Madras in 1983.
 His son Sanjay was an Indian regular in the 1980s and 90s.

 A true character was born in Manchester.
 Bob Barber was a fearless, attacking left-hand opener and useful legspinner who represented Lancashire, Warwickshire and England with distinction.
 A natural cricketer and entertainer, whom the Wisden Almanack described as "virtually uncoached", Barber had an effervescence that made him extremely popular, especially in Australia.
 Though from the other side of the Pennines, he was very much in the mould of Darren Gough.
 He averaged 35 in 28 Tests and would have played more but for business commitments.
 His only Test hundred was a majestic 185 in Sydney in 1965-66, which led to his being made a Wisden Cricketer of the Year in 1967.